 Skip to contents

-The function extract attractivenesses from all the spatial interaction models of the collection and returns then in a matrix in which each row corresponds to a model and each column to a destination location.
+The function extract attractivenesses from all the spatial interaction models of the collection and returns them in a matrix in which each row corresponds to a model and each column to a destination location.

 Usage